-Except in the normal course of banking business, no law-suits of material nature have been filed by or against the bank/promoters/directors/on account of violation of prevailing laws or commission of criminal offences or financial crime.
+Except in the normal course of banking business, no lawsuits of a material nature have been filed by the bank and 13 cases have been filed against the bank.
+No notice and information has been received by the bank to date regarding any cases filed for and against promoters/directors/on account of violation of prevailing laws or commission of criminal offenses or financial crime.